Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 If you miss camp life your only options are wild camping and staying in Thai Buddhist temples.

-Well, wild camping is not really an option since, although the rules about free camping in Thailand are mysterious – if not illegal wild camping certainly not greatly tolerated nor really safe in Thai.
+Well, wild camping is not really an option since, although the rules about free camping in Thailand are mysterious – if not illegal wild camping is certainly not greatly tolerated nor really safe in Thailand.

 You might get away with sleeping one night on a lonely beach or a coconut plantation but we strongly advise against that.
-If you don’t have a budget for accommodation the best option is always to ask someone for a spot: fishermen platforms, petrol stations, people’s gardens, are all viable options, but the best is no-doubt Buddhist temples
+If you don’t have a budget for accommodation the best option is always to ask someone for a spot: fishermen’s platforms, petrol stations, and people’s gardens, are all viable options, but the best is no doubt Buddhist temples.

 police station bike stop thailand